Due: Tuesday Sep 30, before 9:00 pm

 Assignment

-Your assignment is to implement the core classes (CentCom and Elevator) of controller software which consist of multiple linked lists.
+Your assignment is to implement the core class (Railroad) of controller software which consist of a doubly linked list.

 For this project, you are provided with the skeleton .h and .cpp files and a sample driver:

-- centcom.h - Interface for the CentCom, Elevator, and Floor classes.
+- railroad.h - Interface for the Railroad and Station classes.

 Additionally, you are responsible for thoroughly testing your program.
 Your test program, mytest.cpp, must be submitted along with other files.
 For grading purposes, your implementation will be tested on input data of varying sizes, including very large data.
 Your submission will also be checked for memory leaks and memory errors.